| George Orwell As I Please

 attention of everyone at the neighbouring tables.
 I got into conversation with him, and

-The youth: I tell you, itll all be over by
+the conversation went something like this: The youth: I tell you, itll all be over by

 Christmas.
 Theres obviously going to be a compromise peace.
 Im pinning my